Connecting new developments: 17 FAQs answered

 How long it takes

 The length of time varies, depending on factors including your application’s complexity.
-We recommend those who’ve submitted an nbn™ New Developments application to register for the nbn™ New Developments Portal – details on how to sign up can be found in your agreement confirmation email, including a unique registration code.
+We recommend those who’ve submitted an nbn™ New Development application register for the nbn™ New Developments Portal – details on how to sign up can be found in your agreement confirmation email, including a unique registration code.

-From the portal, you’ll be able to track the progress of your nbn™ New Developments application and monitor the estimated ‘ready for service’ date.
+From the portal, you’ll be able to track the progress of your nbn™ New Development application and monitor the estimated ‘ready for service’ date.

 How much it costs